 Temporary support or custody of a child of the marriage.

 While there may be additional forms depending on your case, there are some forms required to file regardless of your particular circumstances.
 This includes:

 - For those who have minor children, you must fill out a Child Support Obligation worksheet

 Given that these documents may contain confidential information such as social security numbers, bank account numbers, tax records, and medical records, Indiana law requires that such documents are printed on light green paper.

 After the forms are filed, the next step is to serve your spouse with a copy, notifying them that the divorce case has been filed.
 Your spouse may counterclaim, but an uncontested divorce is generally less costly, which is why it is best to work out an agreement.

 How Long Does a Divorce Take in Indiana?

 The timeline for a divorce in Indiana can vary depending on the case's

 Generally, a divorce can take anywhere from six weeks to several months.

 The divorce process begins when one spouse files for divorce and serves the other spouse with paperwork.
-The responding spouse then has thirty days to file an answer or appear in Court.
+The responding spouse then has thirty days to file an answer or appear in family court.
 After that, the parties may proceed with discovery, which is the pretrial process of gathering information pertinent to the dispute.
 Depending on how much information needs to be gathered and how cooperative each party is, this phase can take anywhere from several weeks to several months.